AlaSQL/alasql/README.md

 ### Warnings
 Alasql project is very young and still in active development phase, therefore it may have some bugs.
 Please, wait a little bit before start to use it in production.
 I am going to add more tests and clean the code before relaese more stable version 0.1.0.
 Please, submit any bugs and suggestions in [Issues page](https://github.com/agershun/alasql/issues).

-Sorry, transactions are very limited, because we started to use more complex approach for PRIMARY KEYS / FOREIGN KEYS.
-Transactions will be fully turned on again in one of the future version.

 You can check next version branches for new experimental features.

 ### Known Bugs and Limitations

-1. Limited functionality for transactions
-2. ORDER BY clause on three or more UNIONS ( [See example in Alasql console](http://alasql.org/console?select 10 as a union all select 20 as a union all select 30 as a order by a desc) )
+1. ORDER BY clause on three or more UNIONS ( [See example in Alasql console](http://alasql.org/console?select 10 as a union all select 20 as a union all select 30 as a order by a desc) )
-3. AVG() does not work
+2. AVG() aggregator does not work yet.
-4. DELETE FROM table and UPDATE still not working with IndexedDB
+3. Limited functionality for transactions (supports only for localStorage) - Sorry, transactions are limited, because Alasql started to use more complex approach for PRIMARY KEYS / FOREIGN KEYS.
+Transactions will be fully turned on again in one of the future version.

 Probably, there are many of others.
 Please, [give me a chance](https://github.com/agershun/alasql/issues) to fix them.
 Thank you!